teaguesterling/duckdb-dataconnector-agent/README.md

 This is a basically a SQLite to DuckDB replacement of https://github.com/hasura/sqlite-dataconnector-agent.

+## Current Status (This does work)

+The DuckDB agent is a functioning port of the SQLite DataConnect Agent to use DuckDB as a backend instead.
+Currently, it only works on DuckDB native tables, but provides functionality required for basic read-only usage.

+* [x] GraphQL Schema from Tables
+* [x] GraphQL Queries
+* [x] Relationships
+* [x] Aggregations

 ## Aim (This isn't supported yet)

 While this works for DuckDB datbases and internal tables, it will be most